adriananin/huddle-landing-page-with-single-introductory-section/README.md

 - The position of a background image can be changed
 - The fill of an svg can be changed directly on the svg.
+- SVG viewbox attribute helps define what part of the SVG should be visible when someone views it on their browser.

 ### Continued development